desireechen/initialize-gitlab/README.md

 1. Create Azure/S3 resources, sets ACL policies relating to S3.

 Both `create_gitlab_group.sh` and `create_gitlab_group_dvc.sh` call GitLab API and create group(s) in GitLab.
 Not able to create another group with a similar name.
-Groups can be created using a Personal Access Token (obtained from above GitLab user account) placed under the Bearer Token Authorization argument in the curl command.
+Groups can be created using a Personal Access Token (obtained from GitLab user account) placed under the Bearer Token Authorization argument in the curl command.

 - `config_files/awsconfig` and `prepare_s3_config.sh`: Contain the aws configuration.
-- `setup.csv`: Contains group names (e.g. SGH, IRAS), users and access rights.
+- `setup.csv`: Contains group names (e.g. b7abc, b7def), users and access rights.
 - `azure_ecs_dvc.sh`: Reads from `setup.csv`.
 Creates Azure containers and S3 buckets.
 Also, sets ACL and policies relating to S3.
 - `delete.csv`: Contains group names to be deleted.
 - `automation_delete.sh`: Deletes Azure/S3 resources that are no longer required.